SammSM/Telegram-Bot-Armenian-News-Classification/README.md

 This bot uses a machine learning model based on Random Forest to automatically predict the category of a given news article.
 Just send a short news text, and the bot will classify the category.

+News data was collected from a website using Selenium.

 ### !Provided articles should be in Armenian language.
 Categories:
 - Քաղաքական